 These are just some of the vendors offering food samples and products for sale at the Chronicle Wine Competition Public Tasting Event:

-Tickets for the 2017 competition will go on sale soon.
+Buy your tickets as early as you can.
 They go fast, so buy yours online as soon as you have your plans confirmed.
 Click here to buy them directly from the event organizers.

 Here are some recommendations on top places to stay nearby.